Mointelligent/alx-low_level_programming/0x02-functions_nested_loops/README.md

 Task 3: Runs a check to see if the argument passed in _ islower() function is lowercase.
 Task 4: Runs a check to see if the argument is uppercase, lowercase or otherwise.
 Task 5: Runs a check to see if the argument in the functions is positive, negative or otherwise.
+Task 6: converts and prints the absolute value of an integer.